After years of studying (and probably a little partying) the time has come to walk across the stage to receive your diploma.

-Africa is the leading region for safari adventures, where travelers can visit a variety of landscapes from deserts to plains to rainforests, and more.
+Africa is the leading continent for safari adventures, where travelers can visit a variety of landscapes from deserts to plains to rainforests, and more.

 Given that safari adventures are so popular in most African nations, there are an overwhelming amount of tour operators to choose from.

-They also are the official travel partner of the World Wildlife Fund, where the 2 work together on crafting sustainable itineraries, support conservation projects + more.
+They also are the official travel partner of the World Wildlife Fund, where the 2 organizations work together on crafting sustainable itineraries, supporting conservation projects, and more.

 Set sail in the gorgeous waters between Greece and Turkey, making stops at some of Greece’s most gorgeous destinations, such as Mykonos and Santorini.